 Most university curriculum students have chosen to thoroughly research their options before declaring a major.
 This means they create time aside from classes, work, campus life and socializing to research and contemplate possible majors.
 Exploratory Advising assists in this process.

-University curriculum students meet with an academic advisor a minimum of once per semester in order to stay on track to declaring a major and graduating in a timely manner.
-All first-year university curriculum students are required to enroll in FYE 2100, a two-credit-hour class designed to give students a strong start to their college careers and to educate students about important campus offices and resources.
+As a university curriculum student at WMU, you will meet with an academic advisor a minimum of once per semester to stay on track to declaring a major and graduating in a timely manner.
+You will be required to enroll in FYE 2100 your first year.
+This two-credit-hour class will give you a strong start to your college career and teach you about important campus offices and resources.

 Where is this program offered?